avetkhachoyan/temperature-scraper/README.md

 ```

 ### Infrastructure setup
-Here is the Check-list, for tracking a progress of a deployment, as well as a maintenance in general.
+Here is the Check-list, for tracking the progress of a deployment, as well as maintenance in general.

 - [ ] Kafka
 - [ ] Database